-Godfred Gakpetor, a Florida Agricultural & Mechanical University (FAMU) doctorate student, is a summer energy policy intern with the Southern Alliance for Clean Energy.
-Some of the work Gakpetor will focus on during his internship with the SACE team includes the analysis of utilities passing fuel costs and risks on to customers, analyzing energy burden mapping, and utility rate case filings in Florida.
+Godfred Gakpetor, a Florida Agricultural & Mechanical University (FAMU) doctorate student, was a summer energy policy intern with the Southern Alliance for Clean Energy in 2021.
+Some of the work Gakpetor focused on during his internship with the SACE team included the analysis of utilities passing fuel costs and risks on to customers, analyzing energy burden mapping, and utility rate case filings in Florida.

 Developing Skills Beyond the Classroom